AreebRoyepen/STRUT_API/README.md

-# STRUT
+# STRUT - api
-A mobile application for navigation through UWC. and much more
+an api for STRUT database interactions